Pharmacist Independent Prescribing

 Since commencing the first training programme in 2004, more than 400 pharmacists have successfully achieved Independent Prescriber status.

-For 2018-19, we have two intakes for our 40 credit, level 7, Pharmacist Independent Prescribing programme.
+We have two intakes for our 40 credit, level 7, Pharmacist Independent Prescribing programme.
 The first intake is in September and will run jointly with the School of Healthcare Sciences.
 The second intake is in January and will be pharmacists alone.

 The General Pharmaceutical Council (GPhC) re-accredited the programme in July 2017 with no conditions or recommendations.
 For more details on their learning outcomes, accreditation process and the 2017 reaccreditation report, please visit the GPhC website.